umpirsky/blog/_posts/2018-03-03-finding-the-focus-in-the-age-of-distraction.md

 ![Privacy]({{site.baseurl}}/images/posts/2018-03-03-finding-the-focus-in-the-age-of-distraction/sleep.jpg)
 {% include copy.md name="Jean Jullien" title="http://www.jeanjullien.com/" url="http://www.jeanjullien.com/" %}

 Back to smartphones, I for example, disable all notifications except phone calls.
 It wasn't always that way.
 Few years ago I break phone display and got it replaced.
-The process tool two days.
+The process took two days.
 I was without my phone for the first time after several years of slavery.
 The feeling was fenomenal!
 A true revelation, everyone should try it.
 During the night, *do not disturb* mode is on, probably one of the most useful features.

 For people who have problems cutting or limiting time spent on distracting apps and websites, [Freedom](https://freedom.refersion.com/c/e32723) blocker can be useful.
 You can for example choose to schedule blocking of social media during working hours and boost your productivity that way.
 For higher levels of addition, there is also a locked mode.